MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 8. OLED displays
 9. BUUUUGS
 10. Performance
-11. Tying it together.
+11. Epilogue

-## Notes/Areas

-- Performance
-- Inlining / I-cache / Scan rate vs press/release for latency
-- Unsafe
-- Static mut refs
-- multicore
-- uart
-- gpio pins
-- stack overflow
-- jitter
-- Multiple keypresses
-- Reliability

-## On the last episode of 'Man wastes time reinventing the wheel'
+## On the last episode of 'Man wastes time reinventing wheel'

 Last time I did a pretty thorough dive into QMK, explaining keyboard basics, and most of the jargon used.
-I'm not going to be as thorough this time, but briefly.
+I'm not going to be as thorough this time, but briefly:

 ### Enthusiast keyboards